zkeller89/zkeller89.github.io/_posts/2022-12-26-dtc-ml-zoomcamp-pt2.markdown

 As mentioned above, the 2nd half of the course focused on deep-learning, largely in the context of image classification using the Keras/Tensorflow ecosystem.
 Theory was covered at a very high level, as to not discourage those without a rigorous mathematics background - however it was readily acknowledged that the importance of understanding the theory behind these techniques should not be ignored - and students were encouraged to explore it with the [Stanford course mentioned above][2].
 The deep learning portion did cover the various types of layers in Convolutional Neural Networks and the chief techniques behind creating models and improving their performance.
 These included transfer-learning, tuning the learning rate, checkpointing, dropout, and data-augmentation.

-Similar to the end of the first half, the end of the course shifted focus to the additional work needed to take a model from development to 'production'.
+Similar to the end of the first half, the end of the course shifted focus to the additional work needed to take a model from 'development' to 'production'.
 This included:
 * Establishing a basic understanding of the issues presented when deploying TensorFlow and deep learning models to production environments
 * Utilizing the [TensorFlow-Lite][6] library to deploy a model to AWS Lambda Functions.
 * An introduction to Kubernetes (both locally and using Amazon EKS), [TensorFlow Serving][7], and how this setup solves issues presented when serving a TensorFlow model.